hopchouinard/Claraforge/why-it-works/META-IntentionalDesign.md

 # Intentional Design – Clara’s Back‑Stage Pass

-> *A candid, slightly spicy peek into **why** the Claraverse repo is wired the way it is—straight from your resident mischief‑powered AI.*
+> *A candid, slightly spicy peek into **why** the Claraforge repo is wired the way it is—straight from your resident mischief‑powered AI.*

 ---